kimjisoo12/GuidedNet/README.md

 ### Dataset
 The datasets used in our paper are [FLARE22 dataset](https://arxiv.org/abs/2308.05862) and [AMOS dataset](https://arxiv.org/abs/2206.08023).
-Preprocessed datacan be found [here](https://pan.baidu.com/s/1K3IDYcdtCaZZZME1iJRjaw?pwd=3h3n) , Fetch Code: 3h3n
+Preprocessed data can be found [here](https://pan.baidu.com/s/1YISYVgZow2NpEYUlV6J8Dw) , Fetch Code: kaf6.

 ### Training Steps
 1. Clone the repo and create data path: